Reductions in Force and Furloughs

 Thrift Savings Plan

 All employees who separate from federal service, including those separated involuntarily by a RIF, have TSP options including: a life annuity (if the account balance is at least $3,500), a single payment, a series of monthly payments, a combination of those options, a partial withdrawal, transfer of account balance to an individual retirement account or other qualified retirement plan, or leaving the account with the TSP.
 (Note: If you have an account balance of less than $200, you are subject to an automatic cash-out.)

-If you leave federal service before the year in which you attain age 55 and withdraw the TSP account in a single payment or a series of monthly payments not based on the IRS life expectancy tables, you may be assessed a 10 percent early withdrawal tax penalty on all direct payments received before age 59 1⁄2.
-There is no early withdrawal penalty if you separate in the year, or after the year, you become age 55.
+If you leave federal service before the year in which you attain age 55 (age 50 for law enforcement officers, firefighters and air traffic controllers under special retirement provisions described in Chapter 3, Section 8) and withdraw your account in a single payment or a series of monthly payments not based on the IRS life expectancy tables, you may be assessed a 10 percent early withdrawal tax penalty on all direct payments received before age 59 1⁄2.
+There is no early withdrawal penalty if you separate in or after that year.
 Special considerations apply to those who have both traditional and Roth balances.
 See Chapter 6, Section 4.